wvankoppen/Knowledge/Presentations/Stage management.md

 A service having a Subject holding the todo items probably suffices.

 For a complex app though, it can be a decent choice.

+# State
+- What is state? -> A representation of what happened so far in our application

+String
+Number
+Bigint
+Boolean
+Undefined
+Null
+Symbol
+Object -> Promise, Map, Set, ArrayBuffer, Blob, HTMLElement, etc

+## State Immutability & serializability
+- The first 7 can are serializable & immutable
+- object can be both also, but only if you don't mutate it yourself
+- third party types that are stored as
+- data in pure form (without logic) is usually both, use Object.freeze to be sure
+- both are important,
+  - immutability to be sure for state to track changes
+  - serializability for state persistence / rehydration from storage

+## State scope
+(In how many places in your can a piece of state be used) State can be
+- global / app wide (online / offline, current dialog, current panel)
+- specific feature of the app (Open a project, this current project context is needed at many places),
+- local / only needed inside a specific (Container)Component

+## State lifespan
+(When state created and destroyed)
+- When app is starts
+- When module is loaded
+- When component is instantiated
+  (if I destroy and re-create a certain component that needs state, must the state still be there? )

+## State ownership
+(Who creates and destroys a piece of state)
+- An Angular (feature) Module
+- An Angular Component (PrivaFilter, state is not needed outside this component, and 2 filters is 2 states) (can there be more components?)
+(if 2 of the same components are instantiated, do I expect them to be of the same state? )

+Short recap of these state metrics: Immutability, serializability, scope, lifespan, ownership

 ## Redux principles